yongler/Peggle-clone/README.md

         - When button is tapped, it should indicate that it is selected
         - When button is tapped and a peg or block is tapped, peg or block should be removed
         - When button is tapped and a place with no peg or block is tapped, nothing should happen.

     - Pegs
         - When long pressed, peg should be removed
         - When dragged, peg should move to new location unless it collides with other pegs or it is not within game area, if so it should stay at previous location.

+    - blocks
+        - When long pressed, block should be removed
+        - When dragged, block should move to new location unless it is not within game area, if so it should stay at previous location.
      - Game area
          - When tapped or long pressed or dragged with no design buttons tapped beforehand and no pegs or blocks at the location, nothing should happen